-The WATCH center channel was designed from the ground up as a center channel.
+The WATCH Center was designed from the ground up as a center channel.
 It is not merely a standard speaker that was tipped onto its side.
-The center channel was voiced and optimized to truly represent dialogue for movies as well as music and vocals when used in a multichannel audio setup.
+The center channel was voiced and optimized to truly represent dialogue for movies as well as music and vocals when used in a multi-channel audio setup.

-Of course, WATCH-Center lives up to Wilson's high standards of cutting edge design, superior build quality, and stunning sonic performance.
-WATCH-Center is shielded and is available with a matching stand.
+Of course, WATCH Center lives up to Wilson's high standards of cutting edge design, superior build quality, and stunning sonic performance.
+WATCH Center is shielded and is available with a matching stand.

-WATCH SURROUND
+WATCH Surround

-WATCH-Surround is a perfect example of performance disproportionate to size.
+WATCH Surround is a perfect example of performance disproportionate to size.
 With strong power handling capacity and low end frequency response reaching 45Hz, this speaker will take your surround sound to new heights.
-Unlike most surround speakers, WATCH-Surround is more than a noisemaker.
-It brings accuracy, dynamics, and emotion to your theater, and with it's gorgeous Mirrorgloss[TM] finish, it looks right at home on your wall.
+Unlike most surround speakers, WATCH Surround is more than a noisemaker.
+It brings accuracy, dynamics, and emotion to your theater, and with its gorgeous MirrorglossTM finish, it looks right at home on your wall.

-WATCH-Surround also minimizes wall/ceiling resonant interactions through its advanced mounting system.
-Perhaps the greatest challenge for a mounted speaker, these interactions cause coloration of sound; accentuating some frequencies and effectively masking others.
-Using state of the art materials technology first developed for the X-1 Grand SLAMM, WATCH-Surround provides stunning results.
+The greatest challenge for any wall-mount loudspeaker is accounting for the deleterious interaction with the wall and ceiling, as well as degradation caused by the mount itself.
+This causes frequency nonlinearities -accentuating some frequencies and effectively masking others.
+WATCH Surround minimizes wall/ceiling resonant interactions through its advanced mounting system.
+Using state of the art materials technology first developed for the X-1 Grand SLAMM, WATCH Surround provides stunning results.